 Aquarium of the Bay: Located at Pier 39, the aquarium is home to sharks, bat rays, sea anemones, and more!
 Its interactive exhibits allow visitors a rare chance to feel and interact with creatures difficult to access in the wild, such as sea anemones and starfish.

-Coit Tower: don’t miss the panorama from the 210-foot high tower, which offers views of the Golden Gate Bridge, Alcatraz, Angel Island, the Bay Bridge, and the San Francisco skyline.
+Coit Tower and Telegraph Hill: don’t miss the panorama from the 210-foot high tower, which offers views of the Golden Gate Bridge, Alcatraz, Angel Island, the Bay Bridge, and the San Francisco skyline.

-North Beach / Little Italy: five minutes by car, Little Italy offers a variety of bars, comedy clubs, and authentic Italian restaurants.
+North Beach / Little Italy: Little Italy offers a variety of bars, comedy clubs, and authentic Italian restaurants.
 Try some focaccia bread, or take a walk in the relaxing green space of Washington Square.

 Fisherman's Wharf is featured on: